thien/fakenews/report.md

 Running more epochs can naturally improve the quality of the classifier with the tradeoff of introducing possible overfitting of the data.

+An interesting fact is that the inclusion of weights reduces the overall performance of the LSTM and CNN.
+This may be due to the fact that words that are not considered in the glove dataset have a weighting of 0 and may spoil the propagation of values on a recurrent neural network.

+Due to the

 <!-- A first step is to understand the types of errors our model makes, and which kind of errors are least desirable.
 In our example, false positives are classifying an irrelevant tweet as a disaster, and false negatives are classifying a disaster as an irrelevant tweet.
 If the priority is to react to every potential event, we would want to lower our false negatives.
 If we are constrained in resources however, we might prioritize a lower false positive rate to reduce false alarms.
 A good way to visualize this information is using a Confusion Matrix, which compares the predictions our model makes with the true label.
 Ideally, the matrix would be a diagonal line from top left to bottom right (our predictions match the truth perfectly).